Are You an Early Bird? These 16 Jobs Are Perfect for Morning People

-If you love working with breaking news, consider becoming a morning news producer.
+If you love working with people in an intense environment, consider becoming a morning news producer.
 The producer typically runs the show and organizes the director, studio crew, reporters, field crew and photographers, getting everyone ready to put together a high-quality newscast each day.
 Duties include monitoring the wire for stories, finding leads, communicating with everyone, making sure the timing is right, and editing and organizing the show so the flow is perfect.

 You’ll need relevant experience for these positions, and a college degree in broadcasting is very helpful, in addition to good communications skills and social media savvy.

-If you work for a design firm, you typically have to keep office hours, but if you work as a freelance graphic designer, you can largely keep your own hours, aside from specified times to meet with clients.
-This means you can wake up at 4 a.m. and work until noon if that’s the schedule the best suits you.
+If you’re a graphic designer and you work for a design firm, you typically have to keep office hours.
+But if you work as a freelance graphic designer, you can largely keep your own hours, aside from specified times to meet with clients.
+This means you can wake up at 4 a.m. and work until noon if that’s the schedule that best suits you.
 You need a good eye for design, and many find a college degree in graphic design or a related field to be very helpful.

 Estimated Pay: The national average for a freelancer is $68,958 per year, which works out to about $32 an hour for part-timers.
 In the freelance world, salary ranges vary greatly depending on your chosen field (e.g. writer, designer, programmer, etc).